This site contains affiliate links. We may earn a commission if you purchase from one of these links. Learn more Here.

 Like I said, we’ve all heard those wedding day nightmare stories, but none of us have every actually been to one of those weddings.
 It’s because it isn’t true.

-In fact, rice is not only safe for your chickens to eat, they actually really like it a lot.
+In fact, both uncooked and cooked, rice are not only safe for your chickens to eat, they actually really like it a lot.

 Can Chickens Eat Rice?